Perform Canonical Variate Analysis (CVA)

 a vector of the same length as the number of rows in the data matrix with the class indicator for the samples.

 a character string indicating which type of CVA to perform.
-One of "weighted
+One of "

 " (default) for a weighted CVA to be performed (The centring matrix will be a diagonal matrix with the class sizes (\(\mathbf{C} = \mathbf{N}\)), "unweightedCent